slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 -- Kevin Kelly [1952]*

 > *"The measure of wisdom is how calm you are when facing any given situation." (...)
-"Knowledge is discovered colectively.
+"Knowledge is discovered collectively.
 Wisdom is rediscovered individually."
 -- Naval Ravikant [1974]*

 > *"The measure of intelligence is creativity.
 The measure of wisdom is sagacity.
 The measure of ethics is transparency."